Skip to content

 • Politics

 Justice Department Flags New Risks After Pardoned Jan.
-6 Defendant Shows Up in the Capital
+6 Defendant Shows Up in the Capitol

 Ryan Thomas December 5, 2025